-Make this 3-ingredient Super Easy Pressure Cooker Fish Stock Recipe (Anchovy Stock) in less than 30 mins!
+Make this 3-ingredient Super Easy Instant Pot Fish Stock (Anchovy Stock) in less than 30 mins!
 Don’t worry, it does not taste fishy at all.
 This Korean style Dashi (Yuksu) is perfect for cooking Korean soups, jiigae stews & noodle dishes.

 1. For Cleaner Taste: remove the head and gut of each dried anchovies for a cleaner taste, but we found it unnecessary.

 Kombu (dashima) is NOT the same as nori (those used to wrap sushi or snack on)

 Cooking Kombu in boiling water will make the stock slightly bitter.
 So, it is better to place the kombu in the fish stock after the pressure cooking process.

 3. Storage: You can keep this Korean Style Pressure Cooker Fish stock in the fridge for about a week or freeze for up to 3 months.

 4. Making Anchovy Stock on Stovetop: Though it doesn’t save much time to make Anchovy Stock in pressure cooker compare to stovetop, we like to make anchovy stock in the pressure cooker to save stovetop space while we cook other dishes on stovetop.
 We also included the stovetop recipe below.

 Time to make Fish Stock in Instant Pot!